KshKnsl/QuickCom/README.md

 # 🛒 QuickCom Scraper

 A full-stack application for scraping product data from Blinkit, Zepto, and Swiggy Instamart platforms.
-This application allows users to search for products, see results in real-time, add items to cart, and view their cart.
+This application allows users to search for products and see results in real-time across multiple quick commerce platforms.

 ## ✨ Features

 - Search products by location and search term
 - Real-time scraping from multiple quick commerce websites
-- Add products to cart
-- View and manage shopping cart
+- Compare prices and availability across platforms
 - WebSocket communication for real-time updates

 ## 🏗️ Project Structure